-Both the Ministry of Health and Government recognize the issue of financial sustainability of the Moldova NIP as a high priority.
+Reaching financial sustainability of the Moldova NIP is of high priority for both the Ministry of Health and The Moldova Government.
 It is worth mentioning that before 1993 the Republic of Moldova was self sufficient in terms of NIP financing.
 The economic crisis and the civil war in the eastern region of the country (1993-1994) compromised governmental support to the NIP during the subsequent years.

-During the last decade WHO, UNICEF, Government of Japan/JICA, USAID, CDC, SOROS Foundation, ECHO provided their financial and technical support to Moldova NIPIn 1999 the Government of Moldova, UNICEF Programme of Cooperation and the Government of Japan have signed a Multi-bi agreement for implementation of the the five year Project (1998-2003) on Assuring Sustainability of Immunization Programme of Moldova.
-According to the provisions of the agreement, the Government of Japan contributes a total of \$1,474,963 for for vaccines, syringes and cold chain procurement; UNICEF contributes annually with \$50, 000 for training, logistics and monitoring purposes; and the Government of Moldova contributes with \$1,232,589.
-During first years of the project SOROS foundation provided support for the creation of a national electronic surveillance system .
-The agreement followed a phasing in procedure under which the Moldova Government was planned to undertake increasing responsibilities of financing of vaccine procurements while the Government of Japan gradually phased out.
+During the last decade WHO, UNICEF, Government of Japan/JICA, USAID, CDC, SOROS Foundation, ECHO provided their financial and technical support to Moldova NIP.
+In 1999 the Government of Moldova, UNICEF Programme of Cooperation and the Government of Japan have signed a Multi-bi agreement for implementation of the the five year Project (1998-2003) on Assuring Sustainability of Immunization Programme of Moldova.
+According to the provisions of the agreement, the Government of Japan contributes a total of \$1,474,963 for for vaccines, syringes and cold chain procurement; UNICEF contributes annually with \$50,000 for training, logistics and monitoring purposes; and the Government of Moldova contributes with \$1,232,589.
+During first years of the project SOROS foundation provided support for the creation of a national electronic surveillance system.
+The agreement followed a phasing in approach, under which the Moldova Government was planned to undertake increasing responsibilities of financing of vaccine procurements while the Government of Japan gradually phased out.
+In 2003 the contribution of The Government of Moldova raised up to 49% of EPI vaccines and syringes.